alexbox23/Timbre-Evolution/README.md

 # Timbre-Evolution
 Genetic algorithm for generating timbres from audio samples

 This project details a method for generating new audio waveforms given a set of input audio samples.
-The magnitudes of the short-time Fourier transforms of the inputs are decomposed by non-negative matrix factorization, and the resulting components can be placed in linear combinations to generate spectrograms.
+Non-negative matrix factorization is used to decompose the short-time Fourier transforms.
+The resulting components can be placed in linear combinations to generate spectrograms.
 A genetic algorithm is implemented to stochastically train the weights of these linear combinations, and output audio samples can be estimated from the generated spectrograms via the Griffin-Lim method.\
 A full explanation can be found in report.pdf

 Dependencies (latest versions used as of 03/11/18)